-SYI\$\NODE\SWTYPE
+SYI\$ NODE SWTYPE

 Returns the software type of the node.
-The software type indicates whether the node is a VAX system, an Alpha or I64 system, or an HSC storage controller.
+The software type indicates whether the node is an Alpha or Integrity servers system, or an HSC storage controller.

 Because the software type is a 4-byte ASCII string, the buffer length field in the item descriptor should specify 4 (bytes).